• Skip to primary navigation

 individually labeled ingredients to make Kolhapuri chicken sukka is laid out on a table.

-• Whole Spices - coriander seeds, fennel, cumin, cloves, star anise, cinnamon, mace, black cardamom, green cardamom, and nutmeg.
-If you do not have these whole spices then add 1 teaspoon of any garam masala powder or chicken masala powder and 2 teaspoon of Kolhapuri kanda lasun masala.
-You can purchase Kanda lasun masala online.
+• Whole Spices: Coriander seeds, fennel, cumin, cloves, star anise, cinnamon, mace, black cardamom, green cardamom, and nutmeg.
+These spices are roasted and ground to make the base of homemade Kolhapuri masala.
+If you do not have all the whole spices, add 1 teaspoon garam masala or chicken masala powder and 2 teaspoons Kolhapuri kanda-lasun masala.

 For the detailed list of ingredients & their measurements, please check out the recipe card below.